k98kurz/simplebooks/asyncql_dox.md

 ##### `async save(reload: bool = False) -> Transaction:`

 Validate the transaction, save the entries, then save the transaction.

+##### `async archive() -> ArchivedTransaction:`

+Archive the Transaction.
+If it has already been archived, return the existing ArchivedTransaction.

+### `Statement(AsyncSqlModel)`

+#### Annotations

+- table: str
+- id_column: str
+- columns: tuple[str]
+- id: str
+- name: str
+- query_builder_class: Type[AsyncQueryBuilderProtocol]
+- connection_info: str
+- data: dict
+- data_original: MappingProxyType
+- _event_hooks: dict[str, list[Callable]]
+- height: int
+- tx_ids: str
+- ledger_id: str
+- balances: bytes
+- timestamp: str
+- details: bytes
+- ledger: AsyncRelatedModel
+- transactions: AsyncRelatedCollection
+- archived_transactions: AsyncRelatedCollection

+#### Properties

+- tx_ids: A list of transaction IDs.
+- balances: A dict mapping account IDs to tuple[EntryType, int] balances.
+- ledger: The related Ledger.
+Setting raises TypeError if the precondition check fails.
+- transactions: The related Transactions.
+Setting raises TypeError if the precondition check fails.
+- archived_transactions: The related ArchivedTransactions.
+Setting raises TypeError if the precondition check fails.

+#### Methods

+##### `@classmethod calculate_balances(txns: list[Transaction | ArchivedTransaction], parent_balances: dict[str, tuple[EntryType, int]] | None = None, reload: bool = False) -> dict[str, tuple[EntryType, int]]:`

+Calculates the account balances for a list of rolled-up transactions.
+If parent_balances is provided, those are the starting balances to which the balances of the rolled-up transactions are added.
+If reload is True, the entries are reloaded from the database.

+##### `@classmethod async prepare(txns: list[Transaction | ArchivedTransaction], ledger: Ledger | None = None) -> Statement:`

+Prepare a statement by checking that all txns are for the same ledger and summarizing the net account balance changes from the transactions and the previous Statement.
+Raises TypeError if there are no txns and no ledger, or if the transactions are not all Transaction or ArchivedTransaction instances.
+Raises ValueError if the transactions are not all for the same ledger.

+##### `async validate(reload: bool = False) -> bool:`

+Validates that the balances are correct, and that the height is 1 + the height of the most recentStatement (if one exists).

+##### `async trim(archive: bool = True) -> None:`

+Trims the transactions and entries summarized in this Statement.
+Returns the number of transactions trimmed.
+If archive is True, the transactions and entries are archived before being deleted.
+Raises ValueError if the Statement is not valid.

 ### `Vendor(AsyncSqlModel)`